Overview

 , Issuer

-three required fields.
-Most of the SP can get these fields by uploading the XML Metadata file or the XML Metadata URL to autocomplete.
+.
+Most SPs can obtain these fields by uploading the XML Metadata file or the XML Metadata URL for autocompletion.

-The metadata of SAML endpoint in Casdoor is <Endpoint of casdoor>/api/saml/metadata?application=admin/<application name>
+The metadata of the SAML endpoint in Casdoor is <Endpoint of casdoor>/api/saml/metadata?application=admin/<application name>

 .
 The XML Metadata endpoint will be: